When the client won’t pay for a quote

 Just don’t tell them.

-When I taught you about how to calculate your offsite overheads and incorporate those costs into your margin, part of those offsite overheads included QSing.
-You or me doing it I don’t care, but when you put your offsite overheads together, you absolutely needed to make sure there was a budget in there for you to price all the jobs you generally would win in a year.
+When we taught you about how to calculate your offsite overheads and incorporate those costs into your margin, part of those offsite overheads included QSing.
+You or us doing it, We don’t care, but when you put your offsite overheads together, you absolutely needed to make sure there was a budget in there for you to price all the jobs you generally would win in a year.
 You then took this (along with the rest of your offsite overheads) and divided it amongst the jobs you knew you would win based on previous history.

 So if you have done all of this… then the cost of pricing is already covered, no matter if you win the job or not.
 Make sense?